Enhanced storage capacity with errors in scale-free Hopfield neural networks: an analytical study: Results

-In the Hopfield model, each neuron in a neural network is regarded as an Ising spin with spin states representing excited and rest states for transmitting or not transmitting a signal, respectively~\cite{Hopfield}.
-Memory is regarded as a collective pattern of neuron excitations.
-An excitation pattern of a neural network is denoted by $\{\xi_{i}^{\mu}\}$, where $i$ is the index of the neuron, $\mu (= 1, \dots, p)$ is the index of the excitation pattern, and $p$ is the number of existing patterns, equivalent to the number of stored memories.
-The value of $\xi_{i}^{\mu}$ is either $+1$ or $-1$.
-The state of the Ising spin at each neuron is updated with time as
+In the Hopfield model, each neuron at node $i$ of a given neural network (denoted as $G$) has an Ising spin $S_i$ with two states, $S_i=+1$ and $S_i=-1$ representing excited and rest states for transmitting or not transmitting a signal, respectively~\cite{Hopfield}.
+The Hamiltonian (corresponding to energy of the system) is introduced as

-such that $S_{i}(t+1)$ is affected by the states of functionally connected neurons at time $t$.
-The coupling strength $J_{ij}$, known as the synapse efficacy, for SF network is defined as

-following Hebb's rule, where $K$ is the mean degree of a given Chung-Lu SF network $G$ of size $N$.
-The time evolution is explored using the Hamiltonian

-where the $i$-th spin value, i.e., the state of $i$-th neuron, is assumed as $S_{i} = \pm 1$, and $J_{ij}$ is assumed symmetric $J_{ij} = J_{ji}$, and $J_{ij}$ is set zero for any disconnections in $G$.
-The probability for a given graph $G$ to exist over ensemble is given as